cruentusmors/Claude.ai-Font-Fix/readme.md

 ## 🎨 Customization

-To modify the font stack, edit the CSS in both `styles.css` and `content.js`:
+To modify the font stack, edit the CSS in `content.js` within the `applyFontFix()` function:

 ```css
 font-family: your-preferred-font, fallback-font, sans-serif !important;
 ```

+Note: The extension now dynamically controls all font styling through the content script for better toggle functionality.

 ## 🐛 Troubleshooting

 ### Extension not working?
 1. Ensure you're on `https://claude.ai`
 2. Check that the extension is enabled in `chrome://extensions/`
-3. Try refreshing the Claude.ai page
+3. Open browser console (F12) and look for "Claude Font Fix" messages
 4. Click the extension icon to verify it's active

 ### Fonts still appearing as serif?
 1. Open the extension popup and toggle off/on
-2. Hard refresh the page (Ctrl+F5 or Cmd+Shift+R)
+2. Check browser console for any error messages
+3. Try reloading the extension in `chrome://extensions/`
-3. Clear browser cache if issues persist
+4. Clear browser cache if issues persist

+### Toggle not working?
+1. Check that storage permissions are granted
+2. Look for console messages indicating state changes
+3. Try disabling and re-enabling the extension

 ## 🤝 Contributing